6613pranav/RYD_assignment/README.md

  Note : if you are unable to open the ipynb file then please check the PDF file

- ## Working of the code is explained briefly in video link below
+ ## Working of the code is explained in video link below

  https://www.awesomescreenshot.com/video/324600?key=a910dd744378ae62b813f718b47adacd